 A once remote Irish-speaking town has been thrust into the limelight in recent years, and quaint Kenmare in beautiful County Kerry has become a thriving market town, the perfect base for exploring the striking southwest of Ireland.
 Kenmare is charming and cheerful, with an exuberant atmosphere.
 The infectious Kerry humor is personified by the wise-cracking inhabitants of the town, who approach life with a knowing smile.
-That, combined with the fantastic food scene and the stunning natural beautify of the region, has put Kenmare squarely on the tourist map.
+That, combined with the fantastic food scene and the region’s stunning natural beauty, has put Kenmare squarely on the tourist map.

-Kenmare officially started life circa 1670, when the area known today as Kenmare was given to the English scientist, Sir William Petty by Oliver Cromwell.
+Kenmare officially started life circa 1670, when Oliver Cromwell gave the area known today as Kenmare to the English scientist Sir William Petty.
 After his conquest of Ireland, Cromwell bestowed the land upon Sir William in part payment for a job well done; the scientist had spent several years completing the mapping of Ireland, the Down Survey, which was finished in 1656.
-Therefore, history records that the settlement came into existence in the real sense in the 17th century but evidence suggests that the true heritage of Kenmare stretches back far into the Stone Age.
+Therefore, history records that the settlement came into existence in the real sense in the 17th Century.
+Still, evidence suggests that the true heritage of Kenmare stretches back far into the Stone Age.

-Based on archaeological evidence and excavated finds in the area surrounding Kenmare, we know that Gaelic tribes ruled the region of Kerry from circa 2000 BC; for over a thousand years they controlled what visitors today know as Kenmare.
+Based on archaeological evidence and excavated findings in the Kenmare area, we know that Gaelic tribes ruled the region of Kerry from circa 2000 BC; for over a thousand years, they controlled what visitors today know as Kenmare.
 Archaeologists have found a stone circle, probably the oldest relic from Kenmare’s ancient past, which suggests a prehistoric past that is clouded in mystery.
-This being part of the town’s appeal.
+This is part of the town’s appeal.

-Kenmare’s history then becomes extremely hazy for many centuries, until the 12th Century when the Normans began their conquest of Ireland.
-We do know, however, that the settlement was attacked repeatedly by the Vikings in the late 7th Century.
-The Vikings never took full control of this part of western Ireland, nonetheless their raids on the coastline was a constant menace for the Gaelic inhabitants.
+Kenmare’s history then became highly hazy for many centuries, until the 12th Century when the Normans began their conquest of Ireland.
+However, We do know that the Vikings attacked the settlement repeatedly in the late 7th Century.
+The Vikings never took complete control of this part of western Ireland.
+Nonetheless, their raids on the coastline were a constant menace for the Gaelic inhabitants.
 The Norse tribesmen often took whole villages back to Scandinavia as slaves!

 After the English victory over Gaelic Ireland at the battle of Kinsale in 1602, the settlement disappeared into obscurity until its official birth in 1670.
-After being granted a large area of land in Kerry, Sir William Petty brought a colony of English settlers to develop his new lands including an Iron Works and a Fishery.
+After being granted a large area of land in Kerry, Sir William Petty brought a colony of English settlers to develop his new lands, including an Iron Works and a Fishery.
 The local inhabitants, however, were less than pleased with their new English neighbors and fought Sir William at every turn.
 Eventually, the settlers were forced onto a ship and sent back to England.
-Undiscouraged, Sir William bought more settlers to Kenmare who, after much persistence, eventually integrated into the community.
-Many of the town’s famous buildings and streets were constructed during this period, including Shelburne House, Butter Market and the Schoolhouse.
+Undiscouraged, Sir William bought more settlers to Kenmare, who, after much persistence, eventually integrated into the community.
+Many of the town’s famous buildings and streets, including Shelburne House, Butter Market, and the Schoolhouse, were constructed during this period.

-The town enjoyed a certain amount of fame in Ireland in the 19th century, as it benefited enormously from the construction of the first suspension bridge in the country.
-Opened in 1841, it served the community until 1932, when it was replaced by the latest concrete equivalent.
-Kenmare’s residents were also proud to open the Carnegie town library in 1918.
-It was one of the few Carnegie Libraries funded by Andrew Carnegie, an honor indeed for the local community.
+The town enjoyed a certain amount of fame in Ireland in the 19th Century, as it benefited enormously from the construction of the first suspension bridge in the country.
+Opened in 1841, it served the community until 1932, when the latest concrete equivalent replaced it.
+Kenmare’s residents were proud to open the Carnegie town library in 1918.
+It was among the few Carnegie Libraries funded by Andrew Carnegie, an honor for the local community.

-Ireland experienced a great deal of turmoil and social upheaval in the 20th Century, events which affected even the remotest parts of the country, even if they didn’t take a center stage.
-Ireland got a taste of the horrors of World War I, when The Lusitania passenger ship was sunk off the Irish coast in 1915.
-This atrocity spurned more young men from all over Ireland to become involved in the war effort and many young men from Kenmare would never return home.
+Ireland experienced great turmoil and social upheaval in the 20th Century.
+These events affected even the remotest parts of the country, even if they didn’t take center stage.
+Ireland got a taste of the horrors of World War I when The Lusitania passenger ship was sunk off the Irish coast in 1915.
+This atrocity spurned more young men from all over Ireland to become involved in the war effort, and many young men from Kenmare would never return home.

-After the Irish War of Independence and Irish declaration of an Independent State in 1922, Kenmare could finally proudly claim to be part of a united Ireland.
-A period of stability followed until the onset of the Second World War, where many Irish lost their lives in Europe.
+After the Irish War of Independence and the Irish declaration of an Independent State in 1922, Kenmare could finally proudly claim to be part of a united Ireland.
+A period of stability followed until the onset of the Second World War when many Irish lost their lives in Europe.

-Kenmare has long attracted Irish tourists in the know and this once small and peaceful town has started to attract a significant number of international tourists in recent years.
-It is still quite untouched and authentic.
-The transition from rural market town to a tourism center has been remarkably easy; the local spirit of hospitality and welcome for all visitors remains the same.
-Kenmare may not enjoy the fame of Dublin or Cork but, for many, it heads the list of places to see and with its pretty quaint streets, fantastic food scene and stunning natural beauty of the region, it’s not hard to see why!
+Kenmare has long attracted Irish tourists in the know, and this once small and peaceful town has started attracting many international tourists in recent years.
+It is still relatively untouched and authentic.
+The transition from a rural market town to a tourism center has been remarkably easy; the local spirit of hospitality and welcome for all visitors remains the same.
+Kenmare may not enjoy the fame of Dublin or Cork, but, for many, it heads the list of places to see, and with its pretty quaint streets, fantastic food scene, and stunning natural beauty of the region, it’s not hard to see why!

 Gastronomy & Wine